philbour/weather-service-api/README.md

         1. Within the IDE, run as Spring Boot App
     2. Run from command line
         1. Build project `mvn clean install -Ddockerfile.skip`
-        2. Execute `java -jar weather-service.jar`
+        2. From the */target* folder, execute `java -jar weather-service-api-0.0.1-SNAPSHOT.jar`
+    3. Just use the pre-built jar in the */test* folder in the repo using the same command in the previous step

 ## Docker